Klobuky: Sights

-The major local sight is an alleged prehistoric menhir, with a height of 3.3 m the tallest in the Czech Republic.
-It is an upright, lonely standing stone called Kamenný pastýř ("stone shepherd") or Kamenný muž ("stone man").
+The major local sight is an alleged prehistoric menhir, with a height of 3.5 m the tallest in the Czech Republic.
+It is an upright, lonely standing stone called Kamenný pastýř ('stone shepherd') or Kamenný muž ('stone man').
 It is located in a field several hundred metres northwest of the village.

-The Church of Saint Lawrence dates back to 14th century.
+The main landmark of Klobuky is the Church of Saint Lawrence.
+It dates back to the 14th century.
 It was rebuilt and extended in 1729–1735.